 If, on the other hand, you have small children, you'll want to get leather with built-in protection to it.
 Whether that's a protective sealant or a wax coat for a more old-world look.

-Concerned about the upkeep of your leather furniture Read our Guide to Leather Furniture Care so you can make the most of your leather furniture and treat it right.
+If you're concerned about the upkeep of your leather furniture, read more on care and maintenance so you can make the most of your leather furniture and treat it right.

-Watch our video on How to Care for Your Leather Furniture
+Watch now: How to Care for Your Leather Furniture